codeconscious/ccvtac/README.md

   // Count of entries to show for `history` command.
   "historyDisplayCount": 20,

-  // The directory to which the log file should be saved.
-  "logDirectory": "/Users/me/Downloads",

   // The audio formats (codec) audio should be extracted to.
   // Options: best, aac, alac, flac, m4a, mp3, opus, vorbis, wav.
   // Not all options are available for all videos.